 Students seeking academic credit from military training coursework must submit a transcript documenting completion of military training.
-The Navy and Marine Corps issue the Sailor/Marine American Council on Education Registry Transcript (SMART), the Army issues the Army/American Council on Education Registry Transcript Service (AARTS) transcript and the Coast Guard uses the Coast Guard Transcript for documenting all college-credit worthy training received and evaluated by the American Council on Education (ACE).
+The Navy, Marine Corps, Army and Coast Guard issue the transcript for documenting all college-credit worthy training received and evaluated by the American Council on Education (ACE).
 Carrington evaluates military course equivalency based on the ACE recommendation as listed on the transcript.